Prof. Pamela Gossin Office: JO: 3.118

 Reading and Writing Texts: Natural Wonders

-***Special for Spring 2000: We will have a special guest, Dr. Marc Hairston of UTD's Center for Space Sciences who will join me in team-teaching a unit on environmental / cosmological themes in Japanese animation and comic book novels.
+*** New for Spring 1999!
+Dr. Marc Hairston of UTD's Hanson Space Research Center will be joining us to team-teach a special unit on environmental themes in Japanese animation and graphic novels!

 COURSE REQUIREMENTS / GRADING SYSTEM

-2 - A 5 min. in-class summary of paper project and analytical and interpretative paper (5-7 pp), turned in as "final" (presentation and paper combined, 1/3rd and 2/3rds of total, respectively) 50%
+2- In-class summary of paper project (3-5 minutes) and analytical and interpretative paper (5-7 pp), turned in as "final" (presentation and paper combined, 1/3rd and 2/3rds of total, respectively) 40%

 REQUIRED BOOKS (All students must purchase):